Collinear matching for next-to-leading power transverse-momentum distributions: Introduction

 \section{Introduction}

 Recently, significant progress has been made in advancing the next-to-leading power (NLP) factorization program for Drell-Yan and SIDIS processes in the small transverse momentum region, achieving one-loop accuracy \cite{Vladimirov:2021hdn,Rodini:2023plb}.
 In the small transverse momentum region, Drell-Yan and SIDIS processes are described in terms of transverse-momentum dependent (TMD) distributions.
 These distributions are conveniently examined in a mixed coordinate-momentum space, given by the transverse separation of the fields $b$ (Fourier conjugated to the transverse momentum) and the (fraction of) longitudinal momentum.
 In contrast to the relatively straightforward structure of the leading-power (LP) factorization theorem, the NLP approach introduces a more intricate framework.
 There are $32$ NLP TMD parton distributions and exactly half of them participate to SIDIS and Drell-Yan cross sections.
 Furthermore, NLP factorization theorem entails addressing subtle issues, such as the cancellation of special rapidity divergences that arise between different terms of the factorization theorem \cite{Rodini:2022wki}.
 Notably, as the field separation $b$ approaches zero, the TMD parton distributions become the more familiar collinear parton distribution functions (PDFs).
 The systematic procedure that establishes the connection between these two types of distributions is known as matching, which is a form of operator product expansion (OPE) of the TMD operator. \\ The small-$b$ matching for LP TMD distributions is known for all distributions at least at next-to-leading order (NLO) accuracy \cite{Moos:2020wvd,Rein:2022odl}, but for some specific cases a greater precision has been achieved \cite{Ebert:2020qef,Luo:2020epw,Gutierrez-Reyes:2018iod, Gutierrez-Reyes:2019rug,Gutierrez-Reyes:2017glx,Buffing:2017mqm, Bacchetta:2013pqa,Kanazawa:2015ajw,Scimemi:2018mmi, Meissner:2007rx,Boer:2003cm,Ji:2006ub,Zhou:2009jm,Dai:2014ala,Scimemi:2019gge}.
 The small-$b$ matching is an essential tool for practical TMD phenomenology.
 By constraining the behavior of the distributions at small transverse separation, the predictive power of the formalism increases.
 In fact, all modern phenomenological extractions of TMDs are based on these relations \cite{Bacchetta:2017gcc,Scimemi:2017etj, Scimemi:2019cmh,Bacchetta:2022awv, Cammarota:2020qcw, Echevarria:2020hpy, Bury:2022czx,Cerutti:2022lmb,Moos:2023yfa}.
 Our aim with this work is to establish the tree-level matching for the NLP TMD parton distributions at the leading-twist accuracy.
-Extending the analysis beyond leading-twist accuracy would likely not have practical significance, as it would involve twist-4 PDFs that are of limited relevance for any foreseeable phenomenological study.
+Extending the analysis beyond leading-twist accuracy would probably lack practical significance.
+This extension involves twist-4 PDFs, which in turn involve explicitly a significant number of non-quasi-partonic operators.
+However, these efforts are likely to provide minimal, if any, valuable insights in terms of phenomenology.